The homotopy theory of simplicial props: A review of various model category structures

 \section{A review of various model category structures}

 One of the most basic examples of a model category structure is the so-called `natural' model category structure on $\Cat$, the category of all small (non-enriched) categories.

-\begin{theorem} The category $\Cat$ admits a cofibrantly generated model category structure where: \begin{itemize} \item the weak equivalences are the categorical equivalences; \item the cofibrations are the functors $F:\C\rightarrow\D$ which are injective on objects; \item the fibrations are the \emph{isofibrations}, i.e. functors $F:\C\rightarrow\D$ with the property that for each object $c$ in $\C$ and each isomorphism $f:Fc\rightarrow d$ in $\D$ there exists a $c'$ in $\C$ and an isomorphism $g:c\rightarrow c'$ in $\C$ such that $F(g)=f$. \end{itemize}\end{theorem}
+\begin{theorem} The category $\Cat$ admits a cofibrantly generated model category structure where: \begin{itemize} \item the weak equivalences are the categorical equivalences; \item the cofibrations are the functors $F:\C\rightarrow\D$ which are injective on objects; \item the fibrations are the \emph{isofibrations}, i.e.\ functors $F:\C\rightarrow\D$ with the property that for each object $c$ in $\C$ and each isomorphism $f:Fc\rightarrow d$ in $\D$ there exists a $c'$ in $\C$ and an isomorphism $g:c\rightarrow c'$ in $\C$ such that $F(g)=f$. \end{itemize}\end{theorem}

 A proof of this theorem, along with a proof that $\Cat$ is a simplicial model category, may be found in \cite{rezkmodelcat}.
+The Bergner model structure on simplicial categories blends the model category structure on $\Cat$ together with the standard model structure on simplicial sets~\cite{gj,QuillenHA}.

-The Bergner model structure on simplicial categories blends the model category structure on $\Cat$ together with the Kan model structure on simplicial sets.
-We will make heavy use of this model structure throughout this paper, so we review the main parts here.
-Let $\sSet$ be the category of simplicial sets with the standard model structure~\cite{gj}, and let $\sCat$ denote the category of \emph{simplicial categories}, by which we mean small categories enriched in $\sSet$.
+Let $\sSet$ be the category of simplicial sets with the standard model structure~\cite{gj,QuillenHA}, and let $\sCat$ denote the category of \emph{simplicial categories}, by which we mean small categories enriched in $\sSet$.
 Given a simplicial category $\A$, we can form a genuine category $\pi_0(\A)$ which has the same set of objects as $\A$ and whose set of morphisms $\pi_{0}(\A)(x,y):=[*, \A(x,y)]$ is the set of path components of the simplicial set $\A(x,y).$ This induces a functor $\pi_{0}:\sCat\longrightarrow \Cat,$ with values in the category of small categories.
-Conditions (W2) and (F2) from Theorem~\ref{T:bergner} below immediately imply that $\pi_0$ is a right Quillen functor, so once we have established the model structure on $\sCat$ we will have the (total right derived) functor $Ho(\sCat)\longrightarrow Ho(\Cat)$ \cite[8.5.8(2)]{hirschhorn}.
-In other words, any $F:\C\longrightarrow\D$ in $Ho(\sCat)$ induces a morphism $\pi_{0}(\C)\longrightarrow\pi_{0}(\D)$ which is well defined up to a non-unique isomorphism.
-Note that this set up implies that the \emph{essential image} of a simplicial functor $F:\A\rightarrow\mathcal{B}$ must be defined as the full simplicial subcategory of $\mathcal{B}$ consisting of all objects whose image in the component category $\pi_{0}(\mathcal{B})$ are in the essential image of the functor $\pi_{0}(F)$.